 The results with our data look like this:

 You can see that the three methods give quite different results even with the same period setting.
 This is not a surprise when you look at the formulas.

 You may be wondering which method and which period are the "correct" ones.

 Regarding ATR period, popular ones appear to be 14 and 20, but there is no magic number.
 Consistency and suitability to your particular purpose and conditions are more important than the exact value you choose.
 Furthermore, discussing the best period doesn't make any sense without also specifying which method we are using, because the period's effect is different across methods.
 More here.

-Regarding the calculation methods, obviously the “correct” method is the one presented by the original author of ATR, J. Welles Wilder.
+Regarding the calculation methods, obviously the "correct" method is the one presented by the original author of ATR, J. Welles Wilder.
 That said, my experience from using various financial or charting software is that all the three methods are commonly used.
-One problem is that many trading platforms and charting packages lack proper documentation and you don’t know which of the methods the particular software is using.
-This is why it’s useful to be able to calculate ATR yourself and compare other party results with your own.
-This is also the reason that first led me to developing my own ATR Excel calculator.
+One problem is that many trading platforms and charting packages lack proper documentation and you don't know which of the methods the particular software is using.
+This is why it's useful to be able to calculate ATR yourself and compare other party results with your own.
+This is also the reason that first led me to developing the ATR Calculator.